 Scientists consider Crater Lake to be one of the cleanest and clearest bodies of water in the world.
 The intense blue color is an indication of its great depth and purity.
 Entirely surrounded by cliffs, the lake is fed solely by rain and snow.

 We start our visit at Rim Village and the Sinnot Memorial Overlook.
-I recommend this as your starting point even if you plan to drive all around the lake.
-Here there are restrooms, Park Rangers, and information booths, and a fantastic viewing platform.
+I recommend this as your starting point, even if you plan to drive all around the lake.
+Here there are restrooms, Park Rangers, information booths, and a fantastic viewing platform.
 The enclosed viewing platform allows a full 360 view of the lake.

 We only drive a small portion of the Rim Drive.
 Remember, we are driving from San Francisco to Bend, and Crater Lake is just a short diversion.
 But with the Rim Drive being open, we can exit the park at the North Junction (on the West Side of the lake) and connect with Highway 138 East, a direct shot over to US Highway 97 North.